 A confident, trustworthy, and diligent Kitchen Hand who takes great pride in facilitating zero-disruption workflow processes in high-volume commercial kitchen environments.
 A specialist in cutting and slicing, gained from a decade of work tenure and numerous culinary courses and workshops.
 Conversant in Mandarin, which assists significantly in collaborative communication between Korean kitchen staff and the restaurant manager.

 Career Summary 3

 Highly adept Kitchen Hand in the areas of kitchen cleanliness and inventory management.
 Demonstrated capabilities of maintaining stock and inventory records.
 Holds an Associates Degree in Culinary Arts.
-Also comfortable in substituting for line cooks were needed in the preparation of gourmet pastries and desserts.
+Also, comfortable in substituting for line cooks where needed in the preparation of gourmet pastries and desserts.